 - Viewing through a window?
 Viewing through a window may degrade the quality of the image through the binocular.
 For most windows, the effect on image quality is minimal, but certain windows, especially triple-glazed, or those with screens, can noticeably degrade the view, especially at 40x magnification.
 If image quality is less than expected, set up the binocular outdoors to see if the problem is due to the window. - This binocular is not weatherproof.
-While it can be used outdoors, do not leave it outside if there is a chance of rain unless you are using the Oberwerk Weatherproof Cover.
+While it can be used outdoors, do not leave it outside if there is a chance of rain.